Pon de Floor

 "Pon de Floor" is a song by Major Lazer, a collaborative musical project consisting of the American DJ Diplo and the British DJ Switch.
 The single was released in 2009 by Mad Decent and Downtown Records as the second single from Major Lazer's first studio album, Guns Don't Kill People...
-Lazers Do (2009).
-The duo wrote the song and produced it with Afrojack and vocals by Vybz Kartel.
+Lazers Do.
+The duo wrote the song and produced it with Afrojack, with vocals by Vybz Kartel.
 "Pon de Floor" is a dancehall and baile funk song and was positively received by music critics.
 It appeared on the charts in the United Kingdom in 2010, where it reached number 125.
 Eric Wareheim directed the music video for "Pon de Floor", which shows people dry humping, and incorporates daggering choreography.

-The song has been sampled in Chiddy Bang's "Shooter" (2009) and Beyoncé's "Run the World (Girls)" (2011).
+The song has been heavily sampled in Chiddy Bang's "Shooter" and Beyoncé's "Run the World (Girls)".

 Composition

 "Pon de Floor" was written and produced by Major Lazer – whose members at the time were Diplo and Switch.
 It features vocals from Vybz Kartel, and Afrojack provided additional production and mixed the song.
 "Pon de Floor" is a dancehall and baile funk song.
 The song uses a rapid marching snare drums beat and synth riffs.
 Its hook is a chopped-up vocal line, and according to Josh Heller of Drowned in Sound Kartel's input is "laughing and occasionally shouting 'Major Lazer!'".